PKHarsimran/PKHarsimran.github.io/_posts/2024-08-07-Embracing_Change_CPTSD_and_Career_Transformation.md

 **A Message of Pride and Encouragement**

-To those navigating pain, change, or recovery—especially those living with CPTSD—know this: you’re not broken.
-You are building.
-And I am incredibly proud of you.
-Keep showing up for yourself.
-Every small step matters.
+If you’re living with CPTSD, chronic illness, or simply trying to rebuild after hardship — you’re not broken.
+You’re building.
+Every small step counts.

-**Conclusion: Your Journey Matters**

-Whether you're healing from trauma, reinventing your career, or simply learning to believe in yourself again—this story is proof that it's never too late.
-Embrace the journey.
-Honor the process.
-Trust your strength.
-Your past doesn't define your future.
-It equips you to build one that’s stronger, freer, and entirely your own.
+Your past does not define you.
+It equips you to create a future that’s stronger, freer, and entirely your own.